Multiparameter resolvent trace expansion for elliptic boundary problems: Resolvent kernel as a polyhomogeneous conormal distribution

-Projective coordinates on $\mathscr{M}_b$ are given as follows.
-Near the top corner of ff away from tf the projective coordinates are given by
+A choice of projective coordinates on $\mathscr{M}^2_b$ is given as follows.
+Near the top corner of ff away from tf projective coordinates are given by

 where in these coordinates $\rho, \xi, \widetilde{\xi}$ are the defining functions of the faces ff, rf and lf respectively.
-For the bottom corner of ff near rf the projective coordinates are given by
+For the bottom corner of ff near rf projective coordinates are given by

-where in these coordinates $\tau, s, \wx$ are the defining functions of tf, rf and ff respectively.
-For the bottom corner of ff near lf the projective coordinates are obtained by interchanging the roles of $x$ and $\wx$.
-The projective coordinates on $\mathscr{M}_b$ near the top of td away from tf are given by
+where in these coordinates $\tau, s, \wx$ are defining functions of tf, rf and ff respectively.
+For the bottom corner of ff near lf projective coordinates are obtained by interchanging the roles of $x$ and $\wx$.
+Projective coordinates on $\mathscr{M}^2_b$ near the top of td away from tf are given by